1. Consider hiring a designer for larger projects.

 4. Communication is key!

-Communication is the key to a productive client/contractor relationship.
-By clearly communicating your creative ideas, asking
+is the key to a productive client/contractor relationship.
+By clearly communicating your creative ideas, asking the right

 5. Don't hire based on lowest price alone.

-not simply hire a contractor with the lowest estimate.
+hire a contractor with the lowest estimate.
 Examine and breakdown each estimate.
-Is the price of materials low
+Is the price of materials low compared to

-compared to other estimates?
+other estimates?
 The materials could be inferior.
-If the contractor's price is considerably lower than other
+If the contractor's price is considerably lower than other estimates his

-estimates his standard of workmanship may not be up to par with more qualified contractors.
-Or the contractor may have made
+standard of workmanship may not be up to par with more qualified contractors.
+Or the contractor may have made a mistake on

 7. Verify insurance.

-It is extremely important that a contractor be properly insured to protect you from potential legal problems.
+is extremely important that a contractor be properly insured to protect you from potential legal problems.
+A contractor should

-continuing their education.
-Contractors who attend industry seminars, trade shows, and take classes in Contractors.com University
+education.
+Contractors who attend industry seminars, trade shows, and take classes in Contractors.com University remain abreast

 9. Look for a professional designation.